therealmyluckyday/drive-sdk-ios-next/Docs/logging.md

 ## Public Usage

 ### Using RX
-When you initialize your configuration you can after retrieve the `rxLog` property a `PublishSubject<LogMessage>` class.
+When you initialize your configuration you can after retrieve the `rxLog` property a `PublishSubject<LogMessage>` class on the LogManager contains in the TexService class.

 Then you can create a function like that :